 Tibet is one of the most exciting places on Earth for trekking.
-The high altitude is challenge for some people and for some it is passion.
+The high altitude is a challenge for some people and for some it is a passion.
 The Tibetan topography with rugged terrain provides a different hiking experience.
 The moonlike landscape and the unique culture take the walk to a different level.
-This eighty Kilometers of trekking takes you through the barley fields, nomadic pastureland, and small Tibetan settlements with welcoming people with great sense of hospitality.
+This eighty Kilometers of trekking takes you through the barley fields, nomadic pastureland, and small Tibetan settlements welcoming people with great sense of hospitality.

 - Trip Code: Ganden Samye treks